Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Method

-- `.mineableBlocksTag(blockTag: string)`{: .language-javascript }: Sets the block tag that the scythe can properly dig at full speed, defaults to `tfc:mineable_with_scythe`
+- `.mineableBlocksTag(blockTag: String)`{: .language-javascript }: Sets the block tag that the scythe can properly dig at full speed, defaults to `tfc:mineable_with_scythe`

 #### Example